Formosa Television

 Formosa Television (民間全民電視公司 (Mínjiān Quánmín Diànshì Gōngsī, Bîn-kan Chôan-bîn Tiān-sī Kong-si)) is a television station based in New Taipei City, Taiwan.

 Established on March 27, 1996, FTV began broadcasting on June 11, 1997 as the first free-to-air television station established without direct relationship to a political party or the Taiwanese government.
 On May 24, 2004, FTV was among the first free-to-air channels in Taiwan to switch from terrestrial analog signal to digital television.

 Programming

 Because of the location of its headquarters, which is in an area where Taiwanese Hokkien speakers are populous, FTV earned the reputation for being the first station in Taiwan to use that tongue in a majority of its programs, especially on its prime time newscasts.

 FTV is considered to be part of the Pan-Green Coalition and was found to show "obvious political bias" in favor of the Democratic Progressive Party by a media watchdog in 2010.

+Content

+On April 15, 2026, FTV reported that the suspect of a criminal case involving an 11-year-old boy found dead in Kyoto Prefecture was a Chinese national, citing a Japanese weekly magazine.
+However, the magazine did not publish such a report, and the police denied that the suspect was a foreign national.
+FTV removed the content and issued an apology on 17 April.